5p3c7r3/rethink/README.md

 There is only one property that maps to the python datetime class:
 * `DateTimeProperty`

     All datetimes are stored in the database with timezone information in UTC time.
+Naive datetime will have UTC timezone appended to it.
+Depending on what you're doing this might be fine, or might mess things up for you, but rethinkdb requires timezone aware datetimes.

 <table>
 <tr>